 We have been preparing a lovely exhibition to share this year and we hope to find new ways of sharing it with you whilst being respectful of any coronavirus regulations which might need to be adhered to.

-Check posts with #TheLonelyCurator for updates from behind the closed doors!
+Check posts with #TheLonelyCurator for updates from the museum!

 We are committed to enabling all our customers to participate in our events equally and with dignity and respect.
 We aim to be accessible to all by providing facilities to meet the needs of our customers so they can all enjoy our varied programme of events and exhibitions.
 If you require any assistance, would like additional information or wish to discuss how we can help you make the most of your visit any of our staff or volunteers will be delighted to help.
 Hearing Dogs & Guide Dogs are welcome.